IBM/solsa/README.md

 example configure a Kafka source to dynamically obtain a list of broker urls from a Kafka instance deployed at the same time.

-SolSA generates pure Kubernetes YAML that be deployed at once, i.e., with a single `kubectl apply` or `oc apply` command.
+SolSA generates pure Kubernetes YAML that can be deployed at once, i.e., with a single `kubectl apply` or `oc apply` command.
 SolSA does not need a server-side component.